What is Electronic Stability Control?

-ESC is a system that helps drivers keep control of their vehicle when it begins to lose traction, and since July 2015 has been mandatory on all new vehicles sold in New Zealand.
+ESC is a system that helps drivers keep control of their vehicle when it begins to lose traction – since July 2015 it’s been mandatory on all new vehicles sold in New Zealand.
 And, as of March 2020, it’ll be mandatory on all new and used imports too.

 ESC uses a range of sensors in the vehicle to identify when it is not doing what the driver wants it to do, and assists in bringing the car back into line with where it thinks it should be going.

-The systems can brake individual wheels to bring the car back into line.
-If for example the driver is turning left, but the car is going right, the system may slow selected wheels of the car to encourage it in the required direction.
+The systems can make individual wheels brake to bring the car back into line.
+If, for example, the driver is turning left but the car is going right, the system may slow selected wheels of the car to encourage it in the required direction.
 If the tail of a car is braking traction due to the application of too much power, it may reduce engine output.

 Does ESC improve safety?